rusini/manool/tutorial/lesson-2.md

 Factorial
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

-The traditional analog of the "Hello World" program for functional languages consists of a recursive function definition to calculate the factorial of a number.
-The following variation for MANOOL incorporates also some test code:
+The usual "Hello World" analog for functional languages consists of a recursive function definition for calculating factorial of a number.
+The following variation for MANOOL incorporates in addition some test code:

     -- Factorial -- recursive version in MANOOL-ish ("cascading") notation { {extern "manool.org.18/std/0.5/all"} in
     : let rec
       { Fact = -- compile-time constant binding
-        { proc { N } as -- precondition: N.IsI48[] & (N >= 0)
+        { proc { N } as -- precondition: 0 <= N
         : if N == 0 then 1 else
           N * Fact[N - 1]
         }